This Foundation Degree is taught at East Durham College. You can then 'top-up' to a BA (Hons) Counselling at the University of Sunderland.

 There is a course requirement stipulating that all students need to acquire student membership of the BACP at own cost prior to beginning counselling practice in a placement.

-Please note that part-time courses are not available to international students.
+Please note that this course is not available to international students.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.